ZZ Plant Benefits: Why It’s the Best Low-Maintenance Houseplant

 Make sure it has at least two nodes.
 This increases the chances of success.

-Using zz plant propagation methods is great for sharing plants.
+Using the ZZ plant propagation methods is great for sharing plants.
 You can easily create new plants that look just like the original.
 Here’s how to do it:

 - Take a cutting from the parent plant, making sure to include at least two nodes.